earlynovels/end-dataset/README.md

 The simplest ways to open and view our .tsv files will most likely be Google Sheets or Microsoft Excel.
 For either, simply open the file and choose "tab" when you are prompted for the delimiter.

 #### Explore .tsv subsets with Excel Pivot Tables
-See our Excel Pivot Tables tutorial below for a demonstration of how you might begin to explore the data.
+See our [tutorial]((#Tutorial-Explore-Tabular-Subsets-with-Excel-Pivot-Tables) for a demonstration of how you might begin to explore the data.
 [Note, however, that it is using data categories not included in our full.tsv; you can simply choose different column headers to work with.]

 #### Explore .tsv subsets with Google Fusion Tables
 If you are interested in using Google Fusion Tables to explore END data, one place to start is a [digital assignment](https://github.com/rbuurma/rise-2017/blob/master/Assignments/Rise_assignment_6.md) created by END PI Rachel Buurma for her Rise of the Novel course at Swarthmore College.

 ### Guide to END MARCXML